tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	{
 		"introduce":"The upgraded version of Application Load Balancer is released", "name":"The upgraded version of Application Load Balancer is released", "description":"1.
-The name of Load Balancer is changed to be Application Load Balancer\n2, Application Load Balancer supports TLS listening\n3, and LB Monitoring items are added (input traffic rate, output traffic rate, number of input bytes, number of output bytes, and number of total bytes)", "id":2067
+The name of Load Balancer is changed to be Application Load Balancer; 2, Application Load Balancer supports TLS listening; 3, and LB Monitoring items are added (input traffic rate, output traffic rate, number of input bytes, number of output bytes, and number of total bytes).", "id":2067
 	},
 	{
 		"introduce":"Add the Region cn-south-1",
-		"name":"Native Container is officially launched in cn-south-1", "description":"The service is officially launched in the third region, cn-south-1, after being launched in cn-north-1 and cn-east-2", "id":2068
+		"name":"Native Container is officially launched in cn-south-1", "description":"The service is officially launched in the third region, cn-south-1, after being launched in cn-north-1 and cn-east-2.", "id":2068
 	},
 	{